davidmz/anonymize-db/README.md

 Only non-NULL and non-empty columns processed.

-### Provided configuration
+### Provided configurations

-The provided [rules.json](./rules.json) is compatible with FreeFeed DB scheme with the last migration `20200422122956_multi_homefeeds.js`.
+The provided configs are compatible with FreeFeed DB scheme with the last migration `20200422122956_multi_homefeeds.js`.

-The `hashed_password` value in the `public.users` table is a hashed 'tester' string (so all users in resulted database will have the same 'tester' password).
+The `hashed_password` value in the `public.users` table ([config.anon.json](./config.anon.json)) is
+a hashed 'tester' string (so all users in resulted database will have the same 'tester' password).

+Both configs are cleans up the posts and comments `body_tsvector` fields.
+You must rebuild the search index after the anonymization if you want to use search.

 ## Debug